HL7/fhir-saner/input/pagecontent/transaction-1.md

 ###### Search on Definition Resources

-A client system must be able to retrieve the data they need, be it about beds, ventilators, PPE, or other measure.
+A client system **shall** be able to retrieve the data they need, be it about beds, ventilators, PPE, or other measure.